Leverage user action and user session properties for web applications

 You can export captured user session properties, along with all other user session data, within user session export streams.

-For more details, see Configure user session export.
+For more details, see Export user sessions.

 You can also leverage custom properties in Multidimensional analysis.
 For instance, you can analyze user actions based on your custom properties or you can filter data by property values.